 Students are not permitted in the gym or locker room area unless they are accompanied by a teacher.
 (See Discipline Code).
 Students are warned not to leave clothes, money, rings or other valuables unsecured.
 Gym lockers should be secured with an appropriate lock.
-The school will not be held responsible for items that are removed or stolen from lockers or unsecured areas.
+The school is not responsible for items that are removed or stolen from lockers or unsecured areas.
 Students should bring only those items required for physical education class to the gym area.